ghoulmann/summer-steam-program-details-2015/details-pdf/source/comportment.rst

 Regulations
 ------------

 1. Disruptive Speech and Activities – Certain types of speech and behavior are considered so disruptive that they may be prohibited outright.
 Ed.
-Art, 26-101.
+Art, Section 26-101.
 The willful disturbance of program activities or other actions that prevent the orderly conduct of educational functions are forbidden.
-Similarly, persons may not threaten with bodily harm nor otherwise molest individuals in the immediate vicinity of the Chelsea Program, 26-101(b).
+Similarly, persons may not threaten with bodily harm nor otherwise molest individuals in the immediate vicinity of the Chelsea Program, section 26-101(b).
 The free speech right that participants have in the program environment is governed by a rule of reason applied to specific facts.

 2. Distribution of Literature – Written communication by participants in program-sponsored publications is subject to the reasonable restrictions of program officials so long as their actions are reasonably related to legitimate pedagogical